AymanMak1/DeviantArt-Selenium/README.md

 - SubmitADeviation

-	File Upload + Drag and Drop
+	File Upload (Deviation Submission and check if the image exists) + Drag and Drop

 - Logout